adamhoof/CDN77-DNS/README.md

 **Analysis**: 1h naive + 4h optimised: 5h <br>
 **Documentation** (thought process capture, ideas, research): 4h <br>
 **Implementation**: 1h naive + 7h optimised + 1h tests: 9h <br>

-# High level questions to answer

-Why did we choose to solve it this way?<br>
-What did we get stuck at, how did we overcome it?
-How could it be solved differently?
-How would the solution scale?<br>
-Performance, code maintainability, security...<br>
-What parts of the solution are optimal, which are not?<br>
-What could be improved and why not improve it straight up?<br>
-How long did the task take? (research, implementation, debug)<br>
-How did we think about the task?<br>
-What did we come up with and what did we threw away?<br>
-What would we do if it went to production? -> Proper testing has already taken place on a pre-prod environemnt<br>